lando/core/docs/healthcheck.md

       - --silent
       - --execute
       - SHOW DATABASES;
+  disablebase:
+    api: 3
+    type: mariadb:10.4
+    healthcheck: false
 ```

 Note that these are equivalent `commands`.
 Also note that the `array` format can be used in either `healthcheck` or `healthcheck.command`.

+Also note that you can disable the healthcheck with `false`.

 ## User